Batman: The Dark Knight Returns Board Game Review

 The Campaign.

 The game itself plays over the four books from the series, and can be played as stand-alone chapters, or one long arduous campaign.
+Four books in the original comics are now four missions in this one new game.
 Your health, sanity, and grit carries over game to game, so you need to be tough to make it through!
 Although, one main criticism of this game is it is perhaps a little too easy.
 I won all four books on my first try relatively simply.
 But there are ways to adjust this for later tries with a normal and hard mode for each level.
 All of this plays very much as a solo experience, but one that will grip you from start to finish.
 There is also a VS. mode where you can ask a friend to control the adversaries Batman will face.
 Or perhaps you yourself would like to see if you can win against the Dark Knight!

 But the main experience here is in a solo mode, fighting against the Two-Face, The Mutant Gang Leader, The Joker, and finally Superman himself as the Government sends him in to stop you.
 Controlling the board is a must as riots can break out easily.
 There is a 'Pandemic' feeling to what you are doing.
 Assessing the current danger, predicting the future problems, and trying your best to keep everything under control.
 This part plays very much like Pandemic.
 If you are fan of that, then you will love this.